Incomplete Dominance Definition Biology Simple

 Scientific Foundations

 The scientific basis of incomplete dominance lies in the molecular interactions of gene products.
 Genes code for proteins, and these proteins determine traits.
 In cases of complete dominance, a single functional copy of a gene is sufficient to produce the required amount of protein, thus masking the effect of the other allele.
-However, in incomplete dominance, the amount of protein produced by a single allele in the heterozygous condition is not enough to produce the full phenotype.
+That said, in incomplete dominance, the amount of protein produced by a single allele in the heterozygous condition is not enough to produce the full phenotype.
 This results in an intermediate or blended trait.

-For example, consider a gene that codes for pigment production.
+To give you an idea, consider a gene that codes for pigment production.
 If one allele produces a lot of pigment (resulting in a strong color) and the other produces none (resulting in no color), the heterozygous condition will produce an intermediate amount of pigment, leading to a blended color.
 This quantitative effect of gene expression is crucial in understanding incomplete dominance.

 Historical Context